 Where To Stay: Hotel Adagio, Villa Verdi, Manoir du Dragon and Hotel Binnenhof

 Kortrijk is a beautiful city in Flanders, the northern part of Belgium.
-The city has a wonderful historic center with several market squares, churches, colourful shopping area and also a creative area.
-There are these towers called the Broeltowers which are the icons of Kortrijk.
+The city has a wonderful historic center with several market squares, churches, colourful shopping areas and also a creative area.
+There are these towers called the Broeltowers which are the icons of Kortrijk and make up some of the top places to visit in Belgium.
 You can visit many restaurants, lunchrooms and coffee places to try some amazing dishes.
-Also, they have a really good vegetarian options.
+Also, they have really good vegetarian options.

-Key Attractions: Broeltowers, Lys and béguinage of Courtrai
+Tourist Attractions: Broel Towers, Lys and béguinage of Courtrai

 Where To Stay: Hotel Messeyne, Parkhotel, Bootel Ahoi

-Located about 70 kilometers from Liege on the banks of the River Ourthe, La Roche-en-Ardenne is an attractive little town offering you with a variety of things to do.
+Located about 70 kilometers from Liege on the banks of the River Ourthe, La Roche-en-Ardenne is an attractive little town offering you with a variety of things to do and Belgium attractions.
 Make sure to visit the WWII Museum, Ardenne Ham Museum and the Pottery too to learn about the region’s tradition and history.
 You can find red deer, wild boar, pheasants, wild sheep, wolves, and many farm animals in the famous animal park on the Deister plateau.

 Where To Stay: Hotel Beau Rivage, Domaine de I’Alu and Hotel Les Arcades

 Suggested Read: 12 Indian Restaurants In Belgium Serving Royal Indian Delicacies